 PHOTO: Tami Quan/Tami Quan Photography

-WEST KELOWNA, B.C. – The Penticton Vees used a pair of goals from Jackson Niedermayer and a 3rd period tally from Liam Malmquist to help them to their 25th win of the season in a 3-2 victory over the West Kelowna Warriors on Saturday night at Royal LePage Place.
+WEST KELOWNA, B.C. – The Penticton Vees used a five-goal 2nd period to help them to their seventh straight Okanagan Cup win in a 7-3 victory over the West Kelowna Warriors on Friday night at Royal LePage Place.

 Just as they did a pair of weekends ago, the Vees and Warriors played with plenty of pace to open up the game and saw the opening 10 minutes of play go without many stoppages.
 Penticton registered their first good chance on a partial breakaway by Quinn Hutson, who got behind the Warriors defense but fanned on an attempt at net before Matteo Costantini followed up behind him with a shot that Warriors netminder Johnny Derrick pushed aside.

 The Warriors were first to find the back of the net on this night as Carter Wilkie batted a puck down on a rebound to give West Kelowna a 1-0 lead.
 John Evans took the shot from the right face-off circle that Vees netminder Kaeden Lane fought off with a blocker stop before Wilkie bunted the puck by at the top of the crease at the 14:27 mark of the opening period to give the Warriors a 1-0 advantage after the opening 20 minutes.

 Late in the period, the Warriors were forced to make a goaltending change as Johnny Derrick left the game with 1:26 remaining in the 1st period off what look to be a routine dump play into the Warriors zone as Zach Bennett was pressed into action and did not face a shot heading into the 2nd period.